 Despite the study’s findings, there are many holes in it because it was only observational.
 The researchers looked for large specific mood disorders, so smaller changes may need more investigation.

 On a large scale, this can help doctors better consider blood pressure medication and your risk for depression.
-Patients who may have depression or a history of it may be given an ACE inhibitor instead of a beta blocker.
+Patients who may have depression or a history of it may take an ACE inhibitor instead of a beta blocker.

-Doctors will also mostly likely begin to monitor their patients’ mood changes more carefully to be sure their blood pressure medication isn’t causing undesired side effects.
+Doctors will likely monitor their patients’ mood changes more carefully to be sure medication isn’t causing undesired side effects.